defold/doc/docs/en/manuals/adapting-graphics-to-screen-size.md

 ### Layouts

 Defold supports GUIs that automatically adapt to screen orientation changes on mobile devices.
-By using this feature you can design GUIs that adapt to the orientation and aspect ratio of a range of screen sizes.
+By using this feature you can design a GUI that can adapt to the orientation and aspect ratio of a range of screen sizes.
 It is also possible to create layouts that match particular device models.
 You can learn more about this system in the [GUI Layouts manual](/manuals/gui-layouts/)